abaskabato/Azure-Pipelines-Error-Analysis---AZPEA/README.md

 # Azure-Pipelines-Error-Analysis---AZPEA

+Goal: Analyzing Build Pipeline release logs and sending the analytics result to a team of developers with the most common errors during build release.
+Please review the data flow diagram.

 #Introduction
-  *  Providing example of with 10 most common errors & Specific case errors in the release that have occured in the last 30 days.
+  *  Providing example of 10 most common errors & Specific case errors in the release that have occured in the last 30 days.
   *  Extracting example of Azure Resource Usage Data and  detailing Quota's, Percentage Usage, VMs creation Date and VMs Status.

 #USED TOOLS